MicrosoftDocs/dynamics365smb-docs/business-central/across-inspect-page.md

 ![Page Inspection](media/page-inspection-extensions.png)

-Except for the type. the data that is shown is defined in the app.json the extension during development.
+Except for the type, the data that is shown is defined in the extension's app.json file during development.
 For more information, see [App.json](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-json-files#Appjson).

 There are four different types: